bufbuild/protovalidate/docs/custom-constraints.md

 }
 ```

-In this example, the message-level constraint ensures that the `start_time`
+In this example, the message-level rule ensures that the `start_time`
 value is less than the `end_time` value for a valid `Event` message.

-By leveraging both field-level and message-level constraints, `protovalidate`
+By leveraging both field-level and message-level rules, `protovalidate`
 enables developers to create a comprehensive set of validation rules that ensure
 the integrity and consistency of their data across gRPC services.